8 causes of blackheads you need to know about

-There is no scientific proof about an established link between stress and blackheads.
+There is no scientific proof about an established link between stress and this skin condition.
 It is, however, believed that since stress causes grey hair, it might as well cause blackheads.

 Naturally, when the body is under stress, one tends to neglect themselves.
 This could also be the reason for blackheads.

 Some studies have suggested a link between caffeine and this skin condition.
 If you are a morning coffee person, who looks forward to that hot cuppa first thing in the morning, think again.
 If you want to get rid of those ginormous blackheads on your nose, you need a change in your lifestyle.

 It has been repeatedly suggested that stimulants in caffeine tend to kick-start the oil glands of your skin.
 It is also known that alcohol tends to reduce the size of the pores on your skin, further aiding the clogging process.
 Also, alcohol affects sleep, further making way for those blackheads.

 One of the several causes of blackheads could also be smoking.
 The harmful constituents of cigarette smoke, including ash, tar and various other chemical compounds, can damage the surface of the skin, leading to blocked pores and dead skin.

 According to some experts, if you are undergoing a blackhead treatment, smoking cigarette can also cause that to fail.
 So if you’re in that situation, where you’re doing everything for your blackheads while being constantly engaged in smoking and are wondering why they won’t go, give it up.
 Smoking is hazardous for health anyway.
 Why do it?

 There is a possibility of a link between certain foods and blackheads.
 Sugary foods, fried foods and chocolates have been frequently blamed, not just for this, but for many other ill consequences (obesity etc).